The Push for Electric Vehicles Could Affect How Much Your Next Car Costs

 President Joe Biden just announced that by 2030 he wants at least 50% of the cars sold in the U.S. to be electric vehicles.

-Right now, relatively few of the cars on U.S. roads today are electric.
-They make up only about 3% of new car sales, and Tesla — the electric vehicle (EV) pioneer with prices that generally run from $40,000 to $70,000 — accounts for 55% of those transactions.
+Right now, relatively few of the cars on U.S. roads are electric.
+They make up only about 3% of new car sales, and Tesla accounts for 55% of those transactions.

 Why haven’t more people switched from gas-powered cars to EVs?
 Would-be buyers often cite concerns about running out of power and not having access to a car-charging station.
-Higher initial upfront costs for electric cars cause people to pause as well.
+Higher initial upfront costs for electric cars cause people to pause as well (many of those new Teslas cost over $70,000).

 But the initial vehicle price is only one part of the equation.
 How much does it cost to own an electric car in the long run, and how does that compare to traditional gas-powered vehicle ownership?
 Could the push by President Biden actually wind up saving money for consumers?

-Whether you’ll save money buying an electric car will vary widely, based on what model you’re purchasing, how much gas (and electricity) costs where you live, the availability of tax credits (worth up to $7,500) at the time you’re buying, and the price of auto insurance for your vehicle, among other factors.
-Yet though the issue is complicated, the truth is that it’s often cheaper to own an electric car in the long run.
+Though the issue is complicated, the truth is that it’s often cheaper to own an electric car for the long haul.
+Whether you’ll save money buying an electric car can vary widely, based on what model you’re purchasing, how much gas (and electricity) costs where you live, the availability of tax credits (worth up to $7,500) at the time you’re buying, and the price of auto insurance for your vehicle, among other factors.

 How much is an electric car?